 As you can probably guess by the name, this site is dedicated to playing online bingo at sites that operate on the Virtue Fusion network.
 The site is independently run by online bingo players, and is not endorsed by the network or their parent company, Playtech.

 Our main aim on this website is to provide you with a quick and handy guide to finding the best Virtue Fusion bingo sites.
 Below you’ll find a list of our top sites along with a short summary of their welcome bonus and why we’ve chosen them.
-If bonuses are your thing, then check out our easy to use list that we have created to help you compare the bingo sites.
+If bonuses are your thing, then check out our easy to use list below that we have created to help you compare what’s on offer.

 The bonuses and promotions we’ve listed in the offers above are those that can be claimed by UK bingo players.
 If you’re visiting us from another country you might still be able to claim them, but this will differ from site to site.
 You might also find that some of the websites only accept players from the UK.
 The easiest way to find out is to check the website of the bingo room you’re interested in.